 Fountain taps are available, but it is recommended that students bring their own water bottles.

 Air flow will be increased by College doors remaining open where possible, weather permitting, noting that security will be maintained.

 Personal hygiene products including sufficient soap and hand sanitizer will be available and adequately re-stocked in each classroom and staffing areas.
 Staff and students will be encouraged to bring their own personal supply of hand sanitizer.

-Restructuring the staffing areas layout to achieve physical distancing has taken place with common use objects such as photocopier signage and hand sanitizer provided for use prior and after photocopying.
+Restructuring the staffing areas layout to achieve physical distancing has taken place with common use objects such as photocopier having infection control signage and hand sanitizer provided for use prior and after photocopying.

 Playground equipment (climbing frame) is open for use with hand hygiene being practiced before and after use.